willhowes/CV/README.md

 ## Education

 #### Makers Academy (June-Sept 2019)
-A 12 week intensive coding bootcamp with an emphasis on:
+A 12-week intensive coding bootcamp with an emphasis on:
 * Object Orientated Programming
 * TDD
 * Agile working practices